aces/sing-squashfs-support/README.md

 subdirectories named `100206` ... `103414`, and the second file
 contains 20 subdirectories named `103515` ... `108020`.

+**Important note** Singularity versions 3.5.0 to 3.5.2 are known to require a suffix consisting of the three characters ':ro' after the names of the overlays; the commands below would, for instance, require options in the form of `--overlay=abc.squashfs:ro` .

 ### a) Connecting interactively (low-level, directly)

 This will allow you to have a look at the files, with only the first